 Moravian encourages the complete college experience for mind, body, and spirit.
 One-third of its students participate in intercollegiate athletics.
 The robust varsity sports program, from football to volleyball, has produced nationally ranked women's softball and track teams and All-American student athletes in many sports.
 Moravian is a founding member of the Landmark Conference and plays football in the Centennial Conference.

 |Religious affiliation||Moravian Church in America|

-When applying to Moravian College, it's important to note the application deadline is March 1, and the early action deadline and the early decision deadline are December 1 and February 1, respectively.
+When applying to Moravian College, it's important to note the application deadline is March 1.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Moravian College is $40.
-It is selective, with an acceptance rate of 79.7 percent and an early acceptance rate of 91.6 percent.
+It is selective, with an acceptance rate of 78.5 percent.